leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 - should we finally get rid of `BaseModelDict`?
 - should we keep the working_memory functionality?
 In case, `working_memory` can be a property/setter of StrayCat internally loading/saving a JSON from `UserKeyValueDB` table
 - should plugin methods `load_settings` and `save_settings` work both with dictionaries and pydantic objects?
+- when should the factory run? at cat startup or at each StrayCat request? (the second may slow down but allows for user specific injection of objects)

 ## Challenges